Having a new baby is an exciting time especially when everyone wants to come for a visit to meet the latest addition to the family.

 It’s illegal for anyone to tell you not to breastfeed in Australia, no matter where you are except in a licensed or gaming venue after 10 pm.
 A situation you don’t want a baby to be in (express and get a babysitter for goodness sake) anyway.

-Some people, however, are jerks, and will take any opportunity to make others feel uncomfortable for their own empowerment.
+Some people, however, are jerks and will take any opportunity to make others feel uncomfortable for their own empowerment.
 They like to target breastfeeding mothers because, I think, to them we seem vulnerable somehow.
 On the contrary, I’ve always felt quite empowered when breastfeeding my babies, newborn and older, because I know what I’m doing is awesome.

-The fact hasn’t escaped me that I have sometimes lots of boob flesh on display and I can deal with that.
-I have feeding shirts now that are quite discreet and a layering of bra, singlet, loose shirt in cooler months works a treat.
+The fact hasn’t escaped me that I have sometimes lots of boobs flesh on display and I can deal with that.
+I have feeding shirts now that are quite discreet and layering of bra, singlet, loose shirt in cooler months works a treat.
 You can even just lay a wrap across your tummy if you’re wearing a normal shirt that needs lifting for feeding.
 Heaven forbid some tummy spills out.
 That’d send them squawking!